 How the Better Labs for Better Health initiative improves laboratories

 Since 2012, WHO/Europe has worked with Member States to establish intersectoral national laboratory working groups (NLWGs), with the involvement of partners, in order to develop national laboratory policies and strategies.
-International partners were also the target audience of the first Better Labs for Better Health partners meeting in 2014, as were eight Member States, nongovernmental organizations, foundations and donors, to achieve consensus on the direction of the Better Labs for Better Health initiative.
+Once endorsed by a Member State, these documents form the foundation for national action plans and identify priority actions.

-Among other collaborative activities since implemented as routine, NLWGs hold regular meetings to take forward the Better Labs for Better Health objectives, discuss laboratory-related activities, provide advice at the national level, and identify synergies with other lab-related initiatives.
+Among other routine collaborative activities, NLWGs hold regular meetings to advance the Better Labs for Better Health objectives, discuss laboratory-related activities, provide advice at the national level, and identify synergies with other laboratory-related initiatives.